mazoti/aboutme/README.md

 <div align="center"><img src="resources/logo.webp"></div>

 This program displays detailed information about the user's hardware and software in a very fast, easy, and safe way.
-It's open-source and works in command line.
-In a few seconds, the current release displays:
+It's open-source and works in the command line.
+In a few seconds, the current release provides information on:

 - Battery
 - Bluetooth